The essence of a holiday is the same even if the exact details are unique to you.

 Tuatuas gathered on the beach at low tide in vinegar or on white bread, fish and paua fritters in the dunes, pizza by the rustic seaside shack as the sun sets over the surf, or elegant sashimi on the upper terrace of a fine restaurant; the fresh air makes it taste way better.
 Many of the parks have free gas-fired barbeques if sausages and steak are on your holiday menu.

-Seafood is a feature, as most of the North Island’s mussels are harvested in the Hauraki Gulf and the wild oysters and scallops are plump and sweet in season.
+Seafood is a feature, as most of the North Island’s mussels are harvested in the Hauraki Gulf and the wild oysters are plump and sweet in season.

 9. Coromandel time